 We are all, like it or not, connected and yes what we do and say matters even if we live in a victim paradigm that makes us believe we are less than, irrelevant and unseen.
 The meek weld as much power in forging the lives of those they meet as those whose egos have convinced them they are superior and born leaders.

 So the simple fact is you and I are valid, even if everyone you know tells you otherwise, even if every thought we hold in our h ead runs contrary to that.
-God does not play favourites, nor does he make mistakes.
+A God of love would not play favourites, nor would she make mistakes.
 So, while we may not be able to perform miracles, we do all have the power to heal and curse others through our actions every day.
 We simply can’t know how broken the next person we meet maybe.
 Sometimes even our best intentions can backfire, and our ego will try to convince us that trying to be nice just isn’t worth it.
 The simple fact is if we don’t try to be the good we wish to see in the world, how can we ever hope to see it?

 Everyday offers us a New Beginning, a chance to be the best version of ourselves.
 The question is, are we brave enough to change?
 Because change does take bravery, it also takes a leap of faith that often we won’t see a ‘payoff’ from in a time scale we can understand.